Qumb1x/Lista8-repository/README.md

 # Lista8-repository
-This repository was created for Lista8 wprowadzam jakieś zmiany
+This repository was created for Lista8 \n wprowadzam jakieś zmiany